-Switching gears just a little, we have Lynda.com, which was recently acquired by LinkedIn.
+Switching gears, we have Lynda.com, which is owned by LinkedIn.

-I was very nervous at first when I heard about this acquisition because I maintain an active subscription with Lynda.
-It serves as my quick go-to platform for when there’s something I need to jump right into, learn at my own pace as fast as I need to learn it.
+I was nervous when I first heard about this acquisition because I’m an active subscriber with Lynda.
+It’s my go-to platform when I need to jump into something and learn at my own pace.
 I’m happy to report, that so far things haven’t deteriorated in any way since the acquisition.
 As a matter of fact, there have been some welcome improvements.

-Lynda has a comparable number of courses, put together in collaboration with a noted set of proven experts.
+Lynda has a comparable number of courses taught by proven experts.
 The courses and their delivery are very well done and designed in a way that allows the learner to jump right in, skip to a particular topic, bypass a particular segment, and (my personal favorite) watch the video lectures for the chosen segment at anywhere from half the speed (really great for non-native speakers) all the way up to 1.5X or 2X the normal speed (great for doing quick recaps and reviews).